oneinfra/oneinfra/README.md

 Since the `cluster.txt` contains the authoritative information about our cluster, we can generate as many administrator `kubeconfig` files as desired, based on client certificate authentication.

+The KubeConfig file points to the ingress endpoint.

 > This command will print to `stdout` a `kubeconfig` file that is able
 > to access to the cluster with name `test`.